-The raft functions great on lakes and ponds, I have yet to take it out into more open water but I have heard that anglers have used an outboard motor and charted around places like the Puget Sound.
+The raft functions great on lakes and ponds, I have yet taken it out into more open water but I have heard that anglers have used an outboard motor and charted around places like the Puget Sound.
 When it comes to using in on the lakes, you will definitely want to convert the pulley system to a 1:1 rather than a 2:1 mechanical advantage.
 This is easily done by removing the eye bolt that is attached to the frame on the stern.
 Pulling up a 25lbs anchor on the 1:1 can be a monstrous pain if the anchor has driven itself into soft mud.
 There were a few times that I thought I might pull a back muscle out trying to free the anchor.

 When lake fishing, you will also want to attach a light anchor to the bow of the boat to prevent the raft from swaying in the wind.
 All I have done for this is just clipped a 10lbs anchor to a rope and clipped that to the bow handle.

 As for motors, I have only ever used a trolling motor mounted to the gear rack.
 I have to have a slim piece of wood laid against the back of the gear rack in order to tighten the motor all the way down, but I've never had any issues with it slipping.
 You can away with Minn Kota's smallest trolling motor if you are not trolling all day, but you won't have a ton of speed for getting to other parts of the lake quickly.
 I can also have one or two batteries lashed down to the gear rack as well.
 I am mainly fishing smaller lakes so I don't need a lot of power or an outboard motor to get around.
 There are even some lakes where any motor (including trolling motors) are prohibited, so I just get on the oars and row.

 Other Lessons Learned